beckadamtheinventor/SmashingRocks/README.md

 # Features

 Right clicking the top of a supported block with a rock smasher will smash it and return some resources.
+Additionally, various stones will drop 3 or 4 pebbles instead of cobbled stones.

 Rock Smashing recipes can be configured in `.minecraft/config/SmashingRocks/recipes`.
 Some default recipes will be generated when the game starts if no recipes are found in the directory.